 Youth Peer Support activities are identified as part of the assessment and the person-centered/family-driven, youth- guided planning process.

-The goals of the Youth Peer Support service shall be included in the individualized plan of service where interventions are provided in the home and community.
-These goals will be mutually identified in active collaboration with the youth receiving services and must be delivered by a Youth Peer Support Specialist with lived experience.
+The goals of the Youth Peer Support included in the individualized plan of service will be mutually identified in active collaboration with the youth receiving services and must be delivered by a Youth Peer Support Specialist with lived experience.